COMP1151/comp1151-design-quiz/README.md

     Assume none of the other game mechanics or parameters are changed.

+  Watch this video showing a play through of the game by an intermediate player.

-  This video shows a game dynamic in which the player has used the ‘Hold’ mechanic multiple times (e.g. at timetamps 1:05, 1:37, and 2:05) to hold onto a particular block and then release it later in the game.
+  The video displays a game dynamic in which the player has used the ‘Hold’ mechanic multiple times (e.g. at timetamps 1:05, 1:37, and 2:05) to hold onto a particular block and then release it later in the game.

 5. What game mechanics motivate this dynamic? \[2 marks\]
 6. What kind of player experience does this dynamic create? \[2 marks\]